apple/swift-algorithms/Guides/Copy.md

     mutating func copyOntoSuffix<C>(withCollection source: C)
      -> (copyStart: Index, sourceTailStart: C.Index)
      where C : Collection, Self.Element == C.Element

+    mutating func copy<C>(backwards source: C)
+     -> (writtenStart: Index, readStart: C.Index)
+      where C : BidirectionalCollection, Self.Element == C.Element
 }
 ```

 The methods return two values.
 The first member is the index of the receiver
 defining the non-anchored endpoint of the elements that were actually written
 over.
-The second member is for reading the suffix of the source that wasn't
+The second member is for reading the adfix of the source that wasn't
 actually used.

 ### Complexity